VictorCiechovicz/vacation-app/README.md

-# 💵 VacationApp
+# 👨‍👩‍👧‍👦 VacationApp

-This application is project to Vacation Management using Next.js 13, Styled Components, Prisma, MongoDb and Clerk to atentication.
+This application is project to Vacation Management using Next.js 13, Styled Components, Prisma, MongoDb and Clerk to autentication.
 This application was created for the purpose of studies.

 ## ✨ Stack